 Whilst it would be amazing for kids to see, it is such a long time for them to stand around in the cold so late in the evening.
 It would be ideal for teenagers but I know my little ones wouldn’t manage it without being miserable.

-There are many family parties on during the day on both New Years Eve and New Years Day.
-I highly recommend downloading the Hoop App to find activities for the day if you so happen to be in the city over New Years.
+There are many family parties on during the day on both New Years Eve and New Year’s Day.

 Summer In London With Kids

 Summer can get really warm in the city making the tube and buses unbearable at times.
 Whilst you can enjoy everything in this article, especially the beautiful parks and outdoor spaces, you’re going to want somewhere to cool down.

 Luckily London has lots of splash parks and fountains around the city for little ones to enjoy.
 I distinctly remember this day, we’d been at a festival in town and just walked straight through the fountain, by the time we got to the train we were already drying off!

 The main thing to say about visiting London with kids and what to pack is to consider all seasons!
 It rains often in Spring, Autumn and Winter particularly.
 A rain jacket and an umbrella are two essential items to bring with you.

 Pack lightweight fleeces for layering so they don’t bulk your luggage out too much.
 Here is a handy packing list for London with kid to screenshot for later.